cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 ---
 title: "Get Support on Discord"
 order:
-description:
+description: Need help?
+Head to Discord
 tag:
 ---

 # Get Support on Discord

-Detailed information will be available next week.

 <!--
+Include for Week 0 start, later back into comment, plus everything below needs to be included in a comment for Week 0.

+"Detailed information will be available next week."

+-->

 The private channels for the Academy on the official Discord is where you will communicate and collaborate with your instructors, tutors, and fellow participants.
 There are six channels - each dedicated to a specific topic - where you can post messages, ask questions, and request support.